keploy/engineering-prompts/contributing.md

 # Contributing to Engineering Prompts

 Thank you for considering contributing to **Engineering Prompts**!
-We welcome contributions from everyone, and there are a few guidelines to make the process smooth and easy.
+We welcome contributions from everyone, and this guide will help ensure the process is smooth, consistent, and impactful.

 ## How to Contribute